 Verdict: Not a wife

 Marriage to the youthful Catherine Howard rejuvenated the King and he lavished her with jewels and clothing.
 However, she was out of her depth at the royal court and indiscreet in her desire to be with men younger and handsomer than her husband.
 She had not been a virgin when she entered into the marriage, suggesting a pre-contract, and she then went onto commit adultery with Thomas Culpepper.
 If it had just been the former, she might have escaped with an annulment but the second made a fool of the King.
 An Act of Attainder declared her guilty of treason and she was executed.
 It has sometimes been said that the marriage was annulled but there is no evidence of this.
-In fact, Henry appears to have said he didn’t want the pre-contract to be brought up and, with no children to complicate the succession, there was pressing need for the marriage to be declared void.
+In fact, Henry appears to have said he didn’t want the pre-contract to be brought up and, with no children to complicate the succession, there was no pressing need for the marriage to be declared void.

 Katherine Parr was already twice widowed when she married Henry, a match that seems to have been based on his desire for companionship.
 She had hoped to marry Sir Thomas Seymour but she accepted her with grace and appears to have had some skill in handing her husband.
 That is not to say that the marriage was not without difficulties.
-She was nearly undone by engaging in some in spirited religious debates with her husband at the same time as conservatives at court plotted against.
+She was nearly undone by engaging in some in spirited religious debates with her husband at the same time as conservatives at court plotted against Protestants at court.
 An arrest warrant was issued against her but she submitted herself to him and was spared.
 She had just a few further months to endure before Henry VIII died in January 1547, leaving her a widow for the third time.